Jim Whitney: Career

 Playing with the semi-pro Binghamton Crickets before minor league stints in Oswego, New York, Omaha, and San Francisco, Whitney debuted in the major leagues for Harry Wright's 1881 Boston Red Caps, and he worked hard that season, throwing 57 complete games and pitching 552 innings that year.
 A Boston journalist called Whitney "the swiftest pitcher in the league".
 Some accounts describe that Whitney was disliked by umpires, who said that he would spend much of the game complaining about calls that did not go in his favor.

 Whitney had unique pitching mechanics.
 In 19th century baseball, the ball was delivered from a rectangular pitcher's box six feet in length.
 Pitchers would sometimes hop forward within the box before releasing the ball, and some would leap into the air during the process.
 Batters made fun of Whitney when he did this, giving him the nickname "Grasshopper Jim", but Whitney's pitching was effective for several years.

-For his career, he compiled a 191–204 record in 413 appearances, with a 2.97 ERA and 1,571 strikeouts.
-During his five seasons with the Boston franchise (now the Atlanta Braves), he ranks 4th in franchise history in ERA (2.49), 3rd in WHIP (1.082), 9th in innings pitched (22632/3), 8th in strikeouts (1157), 9th in games started (254), 4th in complete games (242), 1st in strikeout to walk ratio (5.03), 7th in losses (121), and 2nd in wild pitches (162).
+For his career, Whitney compiled a 191–204 record in 413 appearances, with a 2.97 ERA and 1,571 strikeouts.
+During his five seasons with the Boston franchise (now the Atlanta Braves), he ranks 4th in franchise history in ERA (2.49), 3rd in WHIP (1.082), 9th in innings pitched (22632/3), 8th in strikeouts (1,157), 9th in games started (254), 4th in complete games (242), 1st in strikeout to walk ratio (5.03), 7th in losses (121), and 2nd in wild pitches (162).